aadittambe/.com/README.md

-# 👨🏽‍💻 My website
+# 👨🏽‍💻 My website [archived]

-Code for my website, which can be found at [aadittambe.com](https://aadittambe.com/).
+Code for the old iteration of my website.